MrBigTree/study-note-cp-level2/java-oop.md

 - Primitive data types such as int, char and float do not work with generics. primitive types cannot be directly converted to Object.

 TIT:
 - The standard library provides a class HashMap<K, V> with key type K and value type V. Declare a hash map that maps strings to integers.
 Answer: HashMap<String, Integer>

 - The binary search tree class is an example of generic programming because you can use it with any classes that implement the Comparable interface.
 Does it achieve genericity through inheritance or type parameters?
 Answer: It uses inheritance.
 - How would you use the generic Pair class to construct a pair of strings "Hello" and "World"?
-Answer: new Pair<String, String>("Hello", "World")
+`new Pair<String, String>("Hello", "World")`

 - How would you use the generic Pair class to construct a pair containing "Hello" and 1729?
-Answer: new Pair<String, Integer>(“Hello”, 1729)
+`new Pair<String, Integer>(“Hello”, 1729)`

-- What is the difference between an ArrayList<Pair<String, Integer>> and a Pair<ArrayList<String>, Integer>?
-Answer: An ArrayList<Pair<String, Integer>> contains multiple pairs, for example [(Tom, 1), (Harry, 3)].
-A pair<ArrayList<String>, Integer> contains a list of strings and a single integer, such as ([Tom, Harry], 1)
+- What is the difference between an `ArrayList<Pair<String, Integer>>` and a `Pair<ArrayList<String>, Integer>`? answer `ArrayList<Pair<String, Integer>>` contains multiple pairs, for example [(Tom, 1), (Harry, 3)]. `Pair<ArrayList<String>, Integer>` is a single pair, that contains a list of strings and a single integer, such as ([Tom, Harry], 1).

-Generic Methods
+### Generic Methods
 - Generic method: method with a type parameter.
 - Can be declared inside non-generic class.
 Tips
 - Is the getFirst method of the Pair class a generic method?
 Answer: No – the method has no type parameters.
-It is an ordinary method in a generic class
+It is an ordinary method in

+- In Java, when defining a generic method, the type parameter is declared within angle brackets (<>) before the return type of the method.
+- A type parameter should be declared only once in the type-parameter section.
+- The type parameter can then be used within the method signature and body.
+- you can use multiple different type parameters within the same method.
+For example: `public <T, U> void someMethod(T tParam, U uParam) {// method mplementation}`

+### generic class

 Wildcard with upper bound ? extends B Any subtype of B Wildcard with lower bound ? super B Any supertype of B